kossidts/intval/README.md

 `parseInt(true) !== NaN !== parseInt(false) ` though it `isNaN()` ;).

-Unlike _parseInt_, `intval` will never return `NaN`.
-But **you can provide a default value to be returned, in case the variable is undefined**.
+Unlike _parseInt_, `intval` will never return `NaN`. **You can provide a default value to be returned, in case the variable is undefined, otherwise it will return 0**.
 Hence `intval` eliminates the needs to check against `NaN` and it helps you write even cleaner code.

 Syntax: